PapaJoesSoup/KSPDevEnvironmentBuilder/DevSetup/Readme.txt

     WindowsPlayer.exe
     WinPixEventRuntime.dll

-NOTE:  the Unity files will need to be manually added to this folder, and updated as the unity version is updated for the game.
+NOTE:  The Unity runtime files will need to be manually added to this folder, and updated as the unity version is updated for the game.
        As of KSP version 1.12.x, Unity version is 2019.4.18f1